AeroWidescreen/NFSUHDReflections/README.md

 - MirrorScale : Scales the resolution of the rearview mirror.
 - HDReflections : Reflection resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
+- RealFrontEndReflections : Enables real vehicle reflections in the front end.
 - ForceEnableMirror : Rearview mirror will be visible for all camera views.
 Toggle in options menu.
 - RestoreSkybox : Adds the skybox to reflections.
 - DisableRoadReflection : Prevents the road reflection from appearing in other reflections.

+## Extra Features
+- ExtendTunnelDistance : Allows the tunnel to render at a much farther distance.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSU HD Reflections.